 About Light’s Interplay

+At 25, I quit my day job to study journalism, eventually to realise I didn’t love writing news stories.
+Twice I was told by veteran journalists that a passion for reading alone is not enough for what it takes to be a reporter.
+They were right, I never got into the news industry.
 But journalism opened the world of professional photography to me, or at least, it allowed me to approach photography with artistic intent.
 It was a gentler outlet to release my creative desire without the need to confront my buried fear of writing.
 For the first time in my adulthood, I found again the state of creative joy, that artistic pursuit isn't all abject suffering of wishing, trying something, tearing it all apart, gazing vacantly at the blank page and failing.

-That Photography was my gateway drug of experiencing the artist's state of mind doesn't diminish its importance to me.
-I love both media; I want to explore the complementing qualities between words and visuals, to let sparks of poetic authenticity swim and play with each other.
+That photography was my gateway drug of experiencing the artist's state of mind doesn't diminish its importance to me.
+I love both media.
+I want to explore the complementing qualities between words and visuals, to let sparks of poetic authenticity swim and play with each other.

 This space is where I experiment and share my observations, my private joy and distress.
 The small, extraordinary things that I noticed in my humdrum existence and made me feel alive.